redhat-developer/lsp4ij/README.md

 Data and Telemetry
 ==================
-The LSP4IJ plugin collects anonymous [usage data](USAGE_DATA.md) and sends it to Red Hat servers to help improve our products and services.
+If the [Red Hat Telemetry](https://github.com/redhat-developer/intellij-redhat-telemetry) plugin is installed, the LSP4IJ plugin will collect anonymous [usage data](USAGE_DATA.md) and send it to Red Hat servers to help improve our products and services.
 Read our [privacy statement](https://developers.redhat.com/article/tool-data-collection) to learn more.
 This extension respects the Red Hat Telemetry setting which you can learn more about at [https://github.com/redhat-developer/intellij-redhat-telemetry#telemetry-reporting](https://github.com/redhat-developer/intellij-redhat-telemetry#telemetry-reporting)

 ## Feedback